DHTMLX/docs-todolist/docs/guides/localization.md

         "CMD+V": "CMD+V",

         // Editor
-        "Type you want": "Type you want",
+        "Type what you want": "Type what you want",

         // Other
         "Search": "Search",
         "Add task": "Add task",
-        "New project": "New project"
+        "New project": "New project",

+        // Default priority labels
+        "High": "High",
+        "Medium": "Medium",
+        "Low": "Low"
     }
 };
 ~~~